Native iOS

 "SCAN_DOCUMENT_PROMPT" = "Veuillez scanner le document";

-This setup ensures your iOS application delivers a fully localized experience across all REL-ID SDK components.
+This setup ensures your iOS application delivers a fully localized experience across all Ditto ID SDK components.